-One of the most common reasons for sites being slow is because of their images, which constitute over 60% of total page weight according to Google.
+One of the most common reasons for websites being slow is because of their images, which constitute over 60% of total page weight according to Google.

 Because oversized and unnecessary images slow down page load times with excess data and file requests, image optimization is an important requirement rather than a nice-to-have to keep your speed up.

-In this post, we will see different ways to optimize your WordPress images and reduce their impact on the speed of your mobile site.
+In this post, we will see four effective ways to optimize your WordPress images for mobile and reduce their impact on the speed of your site.
+Let’s jump right in!

 Remove unnecessary images